hackclub/hackclub/workshops/weather_grapher/readme.md

 ## Setting up the API
 We'll be using the Meteostat Web API to get weather data.
 Before we go to the documentation, head over [here](https://auth.meteostat.net/) to register for an API key, which we'll need when we make requests to the API.
 Check your email for your API key and save it to your clipboard, we'll use it later.

 [Here](https://dev.meteostat.net/api/#api-key) is the documentation for the API if you want to learn about it more in depth.
 The basic idea is that the API works by retrieving data made publicly available from various weather stations.
-So in order to retrieve weather data, we first have to search for weather stations in the in the city we're looking for, and then pick a weather station in that city to retreive data from.
+So in order to retrieve weather data, we first have to search for weather stations in the city we're looking for, and then pick a weather station in that city to retreive data from.
 First, add the following variables at the very top of your JS file.

 ```javascript
 const stationURL = "https://api.meteostat.net/v2/stations/search";